 Exam Assessment:

-Section A - will focus on Media Language and Media Representations.
+Examination paper 1 (35%, 1hr 30mins) will focus on Media Language and Media Representations.
 Questions in this section can test any two of the following forms:

 - magazines

 - advertising and marketing

 - newspapers

 - Online, social and participatory media and video games.